janpascal/denyhosts_sync/README.md

 the RPC server, or on another.

 ## Signals
-When `dh_syncserver` receives the `SIGHUP` signal, it will re-read the configuration file.
+When `denyhosts-server` receives the `SIGHUP` signal, it will re-read the configuration file.
 Changes to the database configuration are ignored.

 ## Updates
-Installing the new version of `dh_syncserver` with `./setup.py install`.
+Installing the new version of `denyhosts-server` with `./setup.py install`.
-Edit the configuration file at `/etc/dh_syncserver.conf` to configure any new feature added since the last release.
+Edit the configuration file at `/etc/denyhosts-server.conf` to configure any new feature added since the last release.
 Check `changelog.txt` for new configuration items.

-Stop dh_syncserver, update the database tables by running `dh_syncserver --evolve-database` and restart dh_syncserver.
+Stop denyhosts-server, update the database tables by running `denyhosts-server --evolve-database` and restart denyhosts-server.

 ## Maintenance
 Old reports will be automatically purged by the configurable maintenance job.